Data dumps and pig farms; Inside Europe's stress tests

 “The worse the data, the higher the capital charge,” said Stephen Smith, who leads accountancy firm KPMG’s Asset Quality Review taskforce.

-The Asset Quality Review is the ECB’s review of euro zone banks’ books, now under way ahead of this year’s stress tests.
-The AQR assesses whether banks are currently adequately capitalized, while the stress test looks at whether they can withstand a future crisis.
+The Asset Quality Review is the ECB’s review of eurozone banks’ books, now under way ahead of this year’s stress tests.
+The AQR assesses whether banks are currently adequately capitalised, while the stress test looks at whether they can withstand a future crisis.

 Interviews with more than 20 officials, bankers and consultants involved with previous stress tests in Spain, Ireland, Slovenia and Greece - many of them speaking on condition of anonymity - suggest the ECB’s health check will involve battles over basic definitions of loans, huge data requests and a painful process to verify the information.